Runarok/yaml-bits/README.md

 I created this project out of curiosity after seeing the most [Commited repo](https://github.com/virejdasani/Commited), which hit 3 million commits.

-Instead of spamming commits, I decided to create a version that updates the commit log every 30 minutes.
+Instead of spamming commits, I decided to create a version that updates the commit log every hour.
 It updates the date, along with both military time and normal time, in a file named `time.json`.

-**Note:** The update might not be exactly at UTC :00 and :30 due to server load.
+**Note:** The update might not be exactly at UTC :00 due to server load.

 > Finalized the YAML/action as of 12th February 2025.
-Proper auto-updating started as of 3:00 PM UTC.
+Proper auto-updating started as of 15:00 PM UTC.